You can make cauliflower mash taste just like mashed potatoes. Promise. I think you’re going to love this low-carb recipe.⠀

 Instructions

 - Add half and half, butter, salt and a dash of pepper.
-Process until fluffy and enjoy.
+Process until fluffy.2 tablespoons butter, 1 1/2 teaspoons salt, ¼ cup of half and half, dash of pepper

 Notes

 - Can you use store bought cauliflower rice?
 Yes.
 It would save on clean up and time, but I’ve found that it’s not as fresh tasting.
-Perhaps frozen rice would be better, but I can’t say for sure because I haven’t tried it.
-Steam the cauliflower rice or sauté in a pan with a little water until fork tender.
+Perhaps frozen rice or frozen florets would be better, but I can’t say for sure because I haven’t tried it.
+Steam the cauliflower rice or florets or sauté in a pan with a little water until soft.
+Remember to drain well.

 - Variations on this recipe!
 I love this creamy, buttery mash garnished with parsley.
 You could customize to your tastes by adding parmesan or cheddar cheese, sliced scallions, chives, or sautéed garlic, or your favorite herbs like: thyme or rosemary.
 It's up to you.